r3noble/ClubHub/Sprint4.md

   -added future ability to integrate events to be handled with our api
 - added functionality in user profile page to show clubs that user joined
   - clicking on the club names takes the user to the club profile page
+  - shows events for clubs the user is a member of

 ## Tests